 "If the people allow the power holders, in the peoples' name, to violate and ignore the rights of some of the people then, at the same time, they are giving the power holders the power to violate the rights of all the people.
 This is especially so in a society where there are no racial or cultural differences."

-1992 - In October Wei writes to Deng Xiaoping 'On the Tibetan Question'.
+1992 - In October Wei writes a letter to Deng Xiaoping titled 'On the Tibetan Question'.